certtools/intelmq/docs/User-Guide.md

 #### Reloading

-Whilts restart is a mere stop & start, performing `intelmqctl reload <bot_id>` will not stop the bot, permitting it to keep the state: the same common behavior as for (linux) daemons.
+Whilst restart is a mere stop & start, performing `intelmqctl reload <bot_id>` will not stop the bot, permitting it to keep the state: the same common behavior as for (Linux) daemons.
 It will initialize again (including reading all configuration again) after the current action is finished.
 Also, the rate limit/sleep is continued (with the *new* time) and not interrupted like with the restart command.
 So if you have a collector with a rate limit of 24 h, the reload does not trigger a new fetching of the source at the time of the reload, but just 24 h after the last run – with the new configuration.
 Which state the bots are keeping depends on the bots of course.

 #### Forcing reset pipeline and cache (be careful)